zeitounator/compose-init-demo/README.md

 ## Example basics
 What the example basically does is:
-1. spin up a mysql container
+1. spin up a mysql container.
-2. spin up an init container which will wait for db to be available (retries in executed bash script), create a db,a table and add some entries (from executed bash script), then exit
+2. spin up an init container which will wait for db to be available (retries in executed bash script), create a db, a table and add some entries (from executed bash script), then exits.
-3. spin up an application container (php/mysqli/apache) *which will only start once the init container has fully done its job* and exists with a RC=0
+3. spin up an application container (php/mysqli/apache) *which will only start once the init container has fully done its job* and exits with a RC=0.

 ## Prerequisite for running the demo
 * A running docker installation with internet access